Using a 2 month old sleep schedule or a 3 month old sleep schedule is one of the best sleeping tips you can get.

 Napping at This Age: It’s Not You.
 It’s Him.

 Don’t get discouraged about napping.
 It’s going to be all over the map at this age.
 Some days he will be a rock star napper.
 Other days he’ll flatly refuse.
 Every day is going to look a bit different.
 You will have to adjust your rhythm every few hours to match his cues, or he will get overstimulated and have a meltdown.
 If that happens, do your best to get through the day and try to put your baby on a schedule again tomorrow.

 Typically the crappiest nap at this age is the afternoon nap.
 Just try to squeeze out 30 minutes if you can.
 This means, don’t go to the crib unless he’s really screaming and it’s obvious to the world he’s not going to fall back asleep.

 If that’s a stretch, sing, stroke his tummy, hold his hand…anything to try to extend the nap as long as possible.
 Sometimes it will work, sometimes it won’t.

-- Try to wean him away from napping in swings in the third month.
+- Try to wean him away from napping in swings in your 3 month old sleep schedule.
 Start him on a lower swing setting for each nap until it’s off, then transition him out of the swing entirely.

 - “Napping on the go” will backfire on you at this age.
 Work hard to allow the first and second of the naps to occur at home, in a bassinet or crib.
 Those two will be the most critical.